019akash/Flask-Bank-AWS-Project/README.md

 ## High-Level Architecture

-*(This section would ideally include an architecture diagram image.
-The description below summarizes it.)*

 The system follows a multi-tier architecture:

 1.  **Presentation Layer (Frontend):** HTML, CSS, and JavaScript render the user interface, interacting with the backend via HTTP requests.